Applying for the DMS program at Temple College

 5. Admission into the DMS program is competitive.

 a.
-Admission is based on GPA in general education courses that apply to the DMS curriculum, the number of general education courses completed that apply to the curriculum, admission exam score, healthcare licensure/certification, and interview results.
-Courses taken more than 5 years ago will be evaluated along with the TEAS IV results by the Department Chair.
+Admission is based on GPA in general education courses that apply to the DMS curriculum, admission exam score (ATI/TEAS), healthcare licensure/certification if applicable, and interview results.
+Courses taken more than 5 years ago will be evaluated along with the ATI/TEAS results by the Department Chair.
 Interviews are requested and scheduled by the DMS Admissions Committee.
 Those applicants selected for the interview process will be provided with a date and time for the interview.

 Prerequisite Courses MUST be completed with a 2.0 or higher and an overall GPA of 2.5 higher to be eligible for consideration.
 Completed within the last 5 years, or subject to approval by DMS Department Chair.
-These are: Math 1314; College Algebra; PHYS 1407: ENGL 1301 Composition I, BIOL 2401-Anatomy & Physiology I.
+These are: Math 1314; College PHYS 1401/1407: Composition I ENGL 1301; BIOL 2401-Anatomy & Physiology I.

 6. Within 2 weeks of notification of conditional acceptance into the program the student must:

-7. Medical information should include written documentation of a negative TB skin test or check radiograph within the previous 3 months, and completion of required immunizations before being allowed to shadow in area hospitals, or clinics, or health care facilities.
+7. Medical information should include written documentation of a negative TB skin test or x-ray within the previous 3 months, and completion of required immunizations before being allowed to shadow in area hospitals, or clinics, or health care facilities.

-1. Direct patient care begins when volunteers are admitted into the lab or students are attending clinicals.
+1. Direct patient care begins when volunteers are admitted into the lab in September.

 8. Provide documentation of a satisfactory criminal background check.